 FSS contractors should note that GSA’s systems will not issue the optional OLM mass modification until the vendor has accepted a separate mass modification related to Commercial Supplier Agreement (CSA) Terms.
 The CSA modification identifies unenforceable terms and conditions common in CSA’s where Federal law takes precedence.
 Without accepting both mass modifications, vendors will not be authorized to specify OLMs on a task order basis.

 Finally, organizations NOT currently awarded on these contracts will simply need to include the SIN in their GSA Schedule proposal.
 Since OLMs are identified at the order level, traditional administrative, technical, and price proposal requirements indicated in each schedule solicitation have been waived.
-The OLM SIN is intended to complement existing SINs and cannot be the primary purpose of, or only SIN awarded on, an FSS or BPA order.
+The OLM SIN is intended to complement existing SINs and cannot be the primary purpose of, or only SIN awarded on, an FSS contract or BPA (or resulting task orders).

 - Exceptions to FSS Terms and Conditions